toastbomb/hellacharisma.github.io/index.md

 ### [level list]
 [level list]: https://steamcommunity.com/sharedfiles/filedetails/?id=796751913

+## How do I setup a 10 man?
+-Type "!setup" in chat

 ## How do I change levels?
 -"rcon_password mlg" in console
 -"rcon changelvel <name of level you want>" in console